 This law is called the Animal Welfare Act.
 The Animal Welfare Act says that your animal has five groups of welfare needs.
 These are five groups of things that animals need to be healthy and happy.
 These five welfare needs are called the Five Freedoms.

-One of these five freedoms is: freedom to express normal behaviour.
-In this section, you will learn about this freedom and how you can make sure your sheep express normal behaviour.
+Under the Animal Welfare Act, all animal guardians (owners) need to provide these five groups of things for their animals.
+One of these Five Freedoms is: Freedom to Express Normal Behaviour.
+In this section you will learn about this freedom and how you can make sure your sheep receive the exercise and enrichment they need to be free to express their normal behaviour.

 The most important natural behaviour for a sheep is being able to graze.
 Sheep can spend up to nine hours a day grazing, so it is obviously very important to them.